Integrate Laravel With Turbolinks and Stimulus

 Conclusion

-Integrating Turbolinks and Stimulus into r Laravel application is fairly easy to do.
-With minimal changes in the existing codebase and the fact that they pair nicely together, it can be a powerful combination to use to make our app feels snappier and behaving more like single page application.
+Integrating Turbolinks and Stimulus into a Laravel application is fairly easy to do.
+With minimal changes in the existing codebase and the fact that they pair nicely together, it can be a powerful combination to use to make our app feels snappier and behaving more like a single page application.